 However, the opposite is also true, in which foods are preserved by becoming waterlogged.
 “At the bottom of a bog, things can preserve for tens of thousands of years,” he says, because there is much less oxygen there and there are fewer microbes, which would break down the foods.

 Recently, Kistler and National Museum of Natural History archaeologist Bruce D. Smith made an unusual discovery.
 “We have 30,000-year-old mastodon dung deposits from Florida that have well-preserved squash seeds in them,” he explained; this is another way in which scientists can understand how plants were dispersed throughout an area.

-The giant mastodons, living in North America for millennia, died out approximately 11,000 years ago.
+The giant mastodons, living in North America for millennia, died out approximately eleven thousand years ago.

 At that same time, calabashes, gourds which are also related to pumpkins, were being used by humans in Asia, Kistler says.
-They also show up in the Americas at about the same time; they also appeared in Africa a little later — possibly floating there atop ocean currents.
+They also show up in the Americas at about the same time and appeared in Africa a little later—possibly floating there atop ocean currents.